trabeeteam/trabee-ui/README.md

 A react based ui components.

-This project skeleton was created to help people get started with creating their own React component library using:
+We created to help our team get started with creating their own react component library using:

 - [React](https://reactjs.org/)
 - [Rollup](https://rollupjs.org/guide/en/)